FreshX-GmbH/melnor_decloudify/README.md

 *Please note further* : the basic device (without the cloud functionality) seems pretty nice to us though.
 Just the network and cloud implementation was done without any love or care.

 Have fun ...

+# Warning

+This is code under development and not yet 100% functional.
+As of 04/2020 you can control all channels via the REST api but it is not tested enough yet.

 # The settings